stat545ubc-2022/assignment-b1-and-b2-haleymac/README.md

 ## Example

-This is a basic example of how to use the histogram_maker function:
+Here are two basic examples of how to use the histogram_maker function:
+Note that the histo_variable parameter should be in dataframe\$columnname format

 ``` r
 library(assignmentb1andb2haleymac)